wanhive/hub/docs/INSTALL.md

 1. Select *UTILITIES(2)*.
 2. Next, select *Generate keys(1)*.
 3. Follow the further instructions.
-4. Configure the overlay and authentication hubs:
+4. Configure the servers (overlay and authentication hubs):
     1. Copy the key pair to all the host machines.
     2. Update the configuration file(s) as illustrated below.